-This is a story of a young boy who was taught how to steal by the one person who should have been his role model and mentor - which eventually ended up with Gary being imprisoned.
-Whilst in prison, Gary did what he does best and survived, but struggled deeply with what was happening on the outside world, in particular his family.
+This is a story of a young boy who was taught how to steal by the one person who should have been his role model and mentor - which eventually ended up with Gary being imprisoned playing his part in major crime in this country.
+Gary did what he does best and survived, but struggled deeply with what had happened in his world of dysfunction growing up, being one of 11 children all being under the age of 15 and dealing with loss heartache as his mum passing away when Gary was a small boy.

-He is now a man who does his best to help steer others in the right direction any way he can, through mentoring and talking to troubled young people heading down the same path he found himself on in his younger years.
+He is now a man who does his best to help steer young people in the right direction any way he can, through mentoring and talking to young people heading down the same path he found himself on in his younger years.
 These talks are primarily given in schools and PRU’s (Pupil Referral Units).
-Gary also talks in adult prisons with an aim to help guide those on the verge of being released, giving them a renewed sense of self-worth to help prepare for life outside prison, and how to deal with staying on the straight and narrow.
+He also talks in young offenders prisons with the aim to help guide those on the verge of being lead on a path of crime and violence, giving young people a renewed sense of self-worth and highlighting the pitfalls and how to deal with peer pressure, gang culture knife crime, drugs and more.
 Gary's talks are hard hitting, but his ability to ‘connect’ with those in his company ensures he manages to strike a chord and plant seeds of change.

 "The pupils talked about previous sessions and spoke to other students in the school about Gary, his story and some of the work that had been happening.
 This level of sustained engagement (5 weeks) was a challenge for the majority of pupils but the delivery method kept them engaged throughout.
 This gave the project an opportunity to embed the learning process around role models and positive/negative influences.
 This had a far greater impact than a stand-alone session could achieve"– Sara Norton, Careers & IAG, Aspire Academy